sergio8215/FIB-PROP-Generador-de-horarios/README.md

 To begin with, a fixed scenario will be established, which will define the conditions regarding the class period, classrooms available, curriculum and properties of each subject.
 This scenario implicitly defines specific constraints and can also be explicitly defined by others.

-At least the following types of restriction should be considered: organization by level of the syllabus (not overlapping subjects of the same level), correc- tures between subjects, the number, type and duration of the sessions for Each subject, the lecture period and the number of classrooms (and capacity) necessary for each subject (depending on their groups).
+At least the following types of restriction should be considered: organization by level of the syllabus (not overlapping subjects of the same level), corequisite of the subjects, the number, type and duration of the sessions for Each subject, the lecture period and the number of classrooms (and capacity) necessary for each subject (depending on their groups).
 The system must allow the preparation of a schedule according to the restrictions indicated by the user, taking into account that:

     •  There may not be a solution for a user's request.
 In this case the user will have to eliminate (or soften) any (s) of the restrictions so that there is a solution.
     •  The expressive wealth of the application's restrictions will be positively valued.